ricardomaraschini/tagger/README.md

 administrators to mirror these images internally if needed and provides integration with docker and quay webhooks.

+### TLDR

+I have recorded a presentation (hands on) about the features implemented by Tagger.
+You can find it at https://youtu.be/CBbfZqLDL3o, check it out.

 ### About

 Images in remote repositories are tagged using a string (e.g. `latest`), these tags are not